-Treatments: We tested three different levels of tillage (deep, shallow and no-till) with and without tarping in a two year rotation that included a direct seeded beet crop and oat-field pea cover crop in Yr 1 (2020) and a double crop of lettuce and broccoli in Yr 2 (2021).
-Tillage main plots consisted of three 4ft beds, 75ft long on 6ft centers that were split into three soil management subplots (25ft each), detailed in Obj.
+Treatments: We tested three different levels of tillage (deep, shallow and no-till) with and without tarping in a two year rotation that included a direct seeded beet crop and oat-field pea cover crop mixture in Yr 1 (2020) and a double crop of lettuce and broccoli in Yr 2 (2021).
+Tillage main plots consisted of three 4ft beds, 75ft long on 6ft centers that were split into three mulch subplots (25ft each), detailed in Obj.
 2. Conventional, deep tilled beds were rototilled to 8in depth.
 Shallow tillage (<4in) was implemented using a rototiller adjusted to minimum depth.
 Untarped tilled beds were tilled 2+ times based on conditions to create a suitable planting bed.
 Tractor-based cultivation (overlapping beet knives) and hand tools (i.e. wheel hoe, flame weeder) was used in untarped no-till beds to undercut, kill, and remove weeds as necessary prior to planting.
 In ME, due to heavy weed pressure in untarped no-till beds, beets could not be planted and beds were tarped for the summer in an effort to maintain a no-till legacy and recover beds for future planting.
 For tilled and tarped treatments, tarps were applied following the first tillage event, left in place for at least 3 weeks, and removed at planting.
 In no-till tarped beds, tarps were applied for the same duration as tilled beds, directly over existing crop residue and any living weeds, removed and planted without any soil disturbance.